-+ God’s blessing, wisdom, and guidance for our congregation’s Board of Elders.
++ God’s blessing, wisdom, and guidance, for our congregation’s Sunday School teachers.

-+ the Evangelical Lutheran Church of Ingria in Russia, for God’s blessing, guidance, and provision.
++ the Evangelical Lutheran Church of Haiti, for God’s blessing, guidance, and provision.

-+ God’s blessing, wisdom, and provision for our Synod’s Board for International Mission.
++ God’s blessing, wisdom, and guidance for Lutherans for Life.

 Conclude with the Lord’s Prayer and Luther’s Morning or Evening Prayer from the Catechism.